bangjur/simple-chat-app/Netdata/netdata-steps.md

 - Linux server with root access
 - Docker and Docker Compose installed
-- Nginx installed and running
+- Nginx (non-container) installed and running
 - Public IP address for your server

 ## Configuration Files